ASERG-STELA/shu-development-process/modelling-analysis/level5/level_5_use_case_guidance.md

 ## 3.2.
 What You Should Be Doing

-You should try to think about all 5 of the different relationships that have been covered and be able to identify when each of them would be more adequade in your model:
+You should try to think about all 5 of the different relationships that have been covered (in L4 and here in L5) and be able to identify when each of them would be more adequade in your model:

 - Generalisation of an actor
 - Generalisation of a Use Case